alan-turing-institute/AssurancePlatform/site/docs/community/case-studies/cemrg-app.md

 ## Applying TEA Platform for Fairness Assurance

 A crucial aspect of this case study is the fairness assurance analysis conducted for the SQT.
-The team, in collaboration with the Turing team, structured an assurance case focusing on mitigating bias, promoting diversity and inclusivity, and ensuring equitable impact and non-discrimination in model outcomes.
+We structured an assurance case focusing on mitigating bias, promoting diversity and inclusivity, and ensuring equitable impact and non-discrimination in model outcomes.
 The process included:

 - **Identifying Fairness Attributes**: Establishing core attributes of fairness including bias mitigation, inclusivity, equitable impact, and non-discrimination that align with the TEA Platform’s methodology.
 - **Developing Claims**: Each attribute of fairness was addressed through specific, actionable claims backed by empirical evidence and theoretical research.